We may receive compensation when you click on links to products from our partners.

 - Plan your content: A common mistake among small business owners is failing to regularly post content on social media.
 Establish a social media calendar that outlines the dates, platforms, content types, and posting frequencies.
 If time is scarce, consider utilizing one of the free or affordable social media management tools to schedule posts for automatic upload.

 - Please the eyes: It doesn’t matter what you do or sell, you have to use eye-catching images.
 People won’t sit and read a lot of text simply because there’s a bold headline.
 If you’re not a graphics genius, don’t despair.
 There are several free tools online where you can find great graphics and customize templates to fit your needs.

 - Go all in: Engagement goes well beyond posting content.
-To use social media effectively, you have to find relevant and complementary sites, blogs and experts, follow them, and share their content.
+To use social media effectively, you have to find relevant and complementary sites, blogs, and experts, follow them, and share their content.
 Post and share information that fits the interests of your target audience.

-- Use the analytic tools: Each platform offers a wealth of information for small businesses owners in the metric/analytics section.
+- Use the analytic tools: Each platform offers a wealth of information for small business owners in the metric/analytics section.
 You’ll be able to see which posts garnered the most engagement, which was most shared or liked, and find out who your followers are.
 Understanding what your community likes and responds to gives you a map to follow going forward.

 Deliver the Best

 To captivate and retain your followers, it’s important to offer content that encourages repeated engagement.
 So, what kind of content should you post regularly?
 Industry news tends to resonate with LinkedIn’s B2B audience, while Twitter users appreciate updates on business and current events.
 Facebook followers are often drawn to quizzes, competitions, and heartwarming stories.